Make clear-outs routine

 But it doesn’t have to be a one-off event.
-Keep a tab on items gathering dust and make clear-outs part of your routine.
+Keep tabs on items gathering dust and make clear-outs part of your routine.
 If you haven’t used something in a year or more, it’s probably time to get rid.

 eBay is a great place to sell just about anything.
 So don’t relegate items to the bin.
 One man’s junk is another man’s treasure!

 If you need inspiration about which of your items are likely to sell well, you can quickly see what’s hot with Goofbid’s Most Popular Items tool.

 You just need to type in a search term and generate a list of relevant auctions with the most watchers and bids.